ollama/ollama/docs/modelfile.md

 ## FROM (Required)

-The FROM instruction Defines the base model to use when creating a model.
+The FROM instruction defines the base model to use when creating a model.

 ```
 FROM <model name>:<tag>